awsdocs/amazon-rds-user-guide/doc_source/rds-proxy-setup.md

     For **Target group configuration**, provide information for the following:
    +  **Database**\.
 Choose one RDS DB instance or Aurora DB cluster to access through this proxy\.
 The list only includes DB instances and clusters with compatible database engines, engine versions, and other settings\.
 If the list is empty, create a new DB instance or cluster that's compatible with RDS Proxy\.
 To do so, follow the procedure in [Creating an Amazon RDS DB instance](USER_CreateDBInstance.md) \.
 Then try creating the proxy again\.
    +  **Connection pool maximum connections**\.
 Specify a value from 1 through 100\.
 This setting represents the percentage of the `max_connections` value that RDS Proxy can use for its connections\.
 If you only intend to use one proxy with this DB instance or cluster, you can set this value to 100\.
 For details about how RDS Proxy uses this setting, see [MaxConnectionsPercent](rds-proxy-managing.md#rds-proxy-connection-pooling-tuning.maxconnectionspercent)\.
    +  **Session pinning filters**\. \(Optional\) This is an advanced setting, for troubleshooting performance issues with particular applications\.
 Currently, the setting isn't supported for PostgreSQL and the only choice is `EXCLUDE_VARIABLE_SETS`\.
-Choose a filter only if both of following are true: Your application isn't reusing connections due to certain kinds of SQL statements, and you can verify that reusing connections with those SQL statements doesn't affect application correctness\.
+Choose a filter only if both of following are true: First, your application isn't reusing connections due to certain kinds of SQL statements\.
+Also, you can verify that reusing connections with those SQL statements doesn't affect application correctness\.
 For more information, see [Avoiding pinning](rds-proxy-managing.md#rds-proxy-pinning)\.
    +  **Connection borrow timeout**\.
 In some cases, you might expect the proxy to sometimes use all available database connections\.
 In such cases, you can specify how long the proxy waits for a database connection to become available before returning a timeout error\.
 You can specify a period up to a maximum of five minutes\.
 This setting only applies when the proxy has the maximum number of connections open and all connections are already in use\.
    +  **Initialization query**\. \(Optional\) You can specify one or more SQL statements for the proxy to run when opening each new database connection\.
 The setting is typically used with `SET` statements to make sure that each connection has identical settings such as time zone and character set\.
 For multiple statements, use semicolons as the separator\.
 You can also include multiple variables in a single `SET` statement, such as `SET x=1, y=2`\.
 Initialization query is not currently supported for PostgreSQL\.

     For **Connectivity**, provide information for the following:
    +  **Secrets Manager secrets**\.
-Choose at least one Secrets Manager secret that contains DB user credentials for the RDS DB instance or Aurora DB cluster that you intend to access with this proxy\.
+Choose at least one Secrets Manager secret that contains database user credentials for the RDS DB instance or Aurora DB cluster to access with this proxy\.
    +  **IAM role**\.
 Choose an IAM role that has permission to access the Secrets Manager secrets that you chose earlier\.
 You can also choose for the AWS Management Console to create a new IAM role for you and use that\.
    +  **IAM Authentication**\.
-Choose whether to require or disallow IAM authentication for connections to your proxy\.
+Choose whether to require, allow, or disallow IAM authentication for connections to your proxy\.
+The allow option is only valid for proxies for RDS for SQL Server\.
 The choice of IAM authentication or native database authentication applies to all DB users that access this proxy\.
    +  **Subnets**\.
 This field is prepopulated with all the subnets associated with your VPC\.
 You can remove any subnets that you don't need for this proxy\.
 You must leave at least two subnets\.

     Provide additional connectivity configuration: